 Instead, the market determines how much it costs.
 Traders in all industries react to market forces.
 As a consumer, you can help to influence the market by the choices you make about how and where you spend your money.

-Doing a bit of homework can help you make informed choices about fuel and how you use your car.
+Doing a bit of homework can help you make informed choices about fuel.

 Fuel price boards

-New laws mean that from 31 January 2018 fuel retailers are prohibited from listing conditionally discounted fuel on their price boards.
+Since 31 January 2018, fuel retailers are prohibited from listing conditionally discounted fuel on their price boards.

 - Price boards are boards, signs and notices that are visible to motorists as they pass by service stations.